phanx-wow/Hydra/ReadMe.txt

 License

-	Copyright © 2010 Phanx and GoatEye
+	Copyright © 2010 Phanx

-	The contents of this addon, excluding third-party resources, are copyrighted to its authors with all rights reserved, under United States copyright law and various international treaties.
+	The contents of this addon, excluding third-party resources, are copyrighted to its author with all rights reserved, under United States copyright law and various international treaties.

-	In particular, please note that you may not distribute this addon in any form, with or without modifications, including as part of a compilation, without prior written permission from its authors.
+	In particular, please note that you may not distribute this addon in any form, with or without modifications, including as part of a compilation, without prior written permission from its author.

-	The authors of this addon hereby grant you the following rights:
+	The author of this addon hereby grants you the following rights:

 	1. You may make modifications to this addon for private use only.

-	2. You may use source code from this addon for any purpose, provided that the names of this addon and its authors are not used to promote your project, and do not appear in the title, source code, or file names of your project, outside of an optional credits notation.
+	2. You may use source code from this addon for any purpose, provided that the names of this addon and its author are not used to promote your project, and do not appear in the title, source code, or file names of your project, outside of an optional credits notation.

-	All rights not explicitly addressed in this license are reserved by the copyright holders.
+	All rights not explicitly addressed in this license are reserved by the copyright holder.